-If you ask most members of the RLCSS which their favourite sportive is, the answer would be the Rawlinson Bracket;
+If you ask most members of the RLCSS what their favourite sportive is, the answer is usually the Rawlinson Bracket;

-They involve 6 of the bumper parts of Warwickshire, as listed below.
+They each involve 6 of the bumper parts of Warwickshire:

 Edge Hill (Knowle Hill)